Maurice Blackburn: State politics

+Federal politics

+Blackburn resigned from the Assembly in 1934, so he could contest the Federal seat of Bourke, based on the suburbs of Brunswick and Coburg in Melbourne.
+Although he won Bourke and held it until 1943, his relationship with the Labor Party was chequered.

 In October 1935, he voted in favour of sanctions against Italy over the Abyssinian crisis, defying his leader John Curtin.

 Blackburn's support for international socialism, and his opposition to conscription, frequently caused him to take positions opposed to Labor policy and, in October 1935, he was expelled over his membership of the Movement Against War and Fascism.
+He was re-admitted to the ALP on 27 March 1937 following a vote at the party's annual conference.

-He was soon re-admitted to the ALP, but expelled again in 1941 for his support of the Australia-Soviet Friendship League.
+Blackburn was again expelled from the ALP in 1941 for his support of the Australia-Soviet Friendship League.
 His expulsion was seen as a warning to other left-wing MPs that violation of party policy was not to be tolerated.
 Blackburn continued to serve as the member for Bourke as an independent, voting against the Labor government's conscription bill, but he lost his seat at the 1943 election to the official Labor candidate.

+Personal life

+Blackburn married Doris Amelia Hordern on 10 December 1914.

 Blackburn died of cerebral tumour on 31 March 1944, in Prahran, Victoria, and was buried in Box Hill Cemetery, survived by his wife, two sons, a daughter, and his mother.
 His estate, which included a fine library, was sworn for probate at £2,552.
 In a eulogy, Australian Prime Minister John Curtin referred to Blackburn as "one of the great servants of the people of the Commonwealth of Australia".
 His widow, Doris, won Bourke as an Independent Labour candidate at the 1946 election and spent much of her time in Parliament promoting similar policies to those that Blackburn had supported.